 If you are in any doubt as to what action you should take, you are recommended to seek your own financial advice from your stockbroker or other independent adviser authorised under the Financial Services and Markets Act 2000.

-- To approve the directors’ remuneration report (excluding the directors’ remuneration policy, set out on page 49 of the directors’ remuneration report), as set out in the Company’s annual report and accounts for the financial year ended 31 December 2017.
+- To approve the directors’ remuneration report (excluding the directors’ remuneration policy), as set out on page 43 of the Company’s annual report and accounts for the financial year ended 31 December 2018.

 - To re-appoint KPMG LLP as the Company’s auditor to hold office from the conclusion of this meeting until the conclusion of the next annual general meeting at which accounts are laid before the Company.

 - To authorise the directors of the Company to determine the auditor’s remuneration.

 - To elect Monique O’Keefe to the Board of the Company following her appointment under article 101 of the Company’s articles of association (the “Articles”).

 - To reappoint Alexander Ohlsson as a director of the Company.

 - To reappoint Chris Ambler as a director of the Company.